all

 [| "C" |]

-[| "D" |] // No data for this category.
+[| "D" |] // empty group

 Categories.AllValid = all(T.IsValid) by T.Category at Categories.Category

-show table "Validation results" with
+show table "Validation" with

 Categories.Category